rulman26/rulman26/README.md

 ### 💼 Experience Highlights

 - 🛒 **Walmart Chile (via THE BRIDGE)**
   Built Go and Python microservices on Kubernetes, optimized BigQuery datasets, and implemented event-driven pipelines with Kafka.
+  Develop queries in ClickHouse to extract and process large-scale sales and inventory data in real time.

 - 🧠 **Betterfly Chile (via Soho)**
   Developed personalization services using AWS Lambda, SQS, EventBridge, and Pulumi.
 Enhanced AI chatbot systems with LLMs.